aaronbloomfield/ccc/hws/metamask/index.md

 We could interact with MetaMask directly, but using web3.js, which we are familiar with, is going to make life much easier -- it will do all the encoding of parameters into calls, etc.

-Previously, we defined the `web3` variable as such (The value for `URL` is on the Canvas landing page):
+Previously, we defined the `web3` variable as such (The value for `URL` is in the blockchain explorer's links section):

 ```
 let web3 = new Web3('URL');